AlbertMietus/MESS/SystemEngineering/AgileSIA/demo/H1-needs.rst

    We will race with this car on April 1!
 So, we need the bumper quickly.
 And we assume you know we need both bumpers mounted before we can start regulation.
 So, plz deliver it as early as possible!

 .. tip:: Not all requirements are technical.
-Usually, there are demands on cost, duration, quality etc too.
-Above, you
+Usually, there are also demands [#nf]_ on cost, duration, quality, etc. Above, you
          find an example.